-I’m writing this at the end of day three of my Study Tour and time is just flying by.
+I’m writing this at the end of day three of my Study Tour with my Propaganda: Fakes & Facts course and time is just flying by.
 We’ve packed so much into only three days it’s hard to believe.
 I’m spending this week in Brussels, Belgium touring many of the European Union buildings and meeting with EU officials as well as journalists.

 Since my professor works for the EU, my class has gained exclusive access to certain buildings and press briefings.
 We’ve also been able to meet privately with government workers and hear about their experiences working for the EU as well as their thoughts on policies and current events.